 Identify skills that will help you stand out and land clients.
-You can consider joining courses to develop or refine those skills.
+Consider joining courses to develop or refine those skills.

-Get as much information about the industry before you jump into a freelance career.
+Get as much information about the industry as before you start a freelance career.

-Build a portfolio as most employers want to see your work before they hire you.
-A strong and diverse portfolio will assure clients about your capabilities to undertake the project.
+Build a portfolio, as most employers want to see your work before they hire you.
+A strong and diverse portfolio will assure clients of your project capabilities.

 Build a website to display your completed projects and skills and list how much you will charge per hour or project basis.